skip navigation

 Lima also offers some ideal team building activities through gourmet dining with some of Peru’s finest chefs - creating lasting relationships between colleagues through a love of food, while sharing a new experience with your team in a different country.

-Lima has so much to offer as an incentive travel destination.
+Lima has so much to offer as both a meeting and an incentive travel destination.
 The coast has some of the most delightful sights, such as Paracas National Park with its gorgeous desert landscapes and the marine wildlife at the Ballestas Islands.
 An incentive trip like no other, waiting for you in South America.
 Can you see yourself here?

 It is time to host your next meeting or event in Lima.